Skip to content

 • Timestamp (HH:MM)

-• Retry count (e.g., “Retry 2 of 4”)
+• Retry count (e.g., “Retry 2 of 4”) — only shown for outgoing messages where at least one retry has occurred

-• Status icon
+• Status icon (outgoing only)

 • Round-trip time in seconds (if delivered)